jyellick/obc-docs/protocol-spec.md

 generates a new IV by computing it as the output of HMAC(K<sub>IV</sub>, crt<sub>state</sub>) and then increments the crt<sub>state</sub> by one.

-Another benefit that comes with the above key hierarchy is the ability to allow fine-grained auditing.
+Another benefit that comes with the above key hierarchy is the ability to enable controlled auditing.
 For example, while by releasing K<sub>chain</sub> one would provide read access to the whole chain, by releasing only K<sub>state</sub> for a given pair of transactions (dTx,iTx) access would be granted to a state updated by iTx, and so on.